jostylr/cors-lite/README.md

     $.get("http://simplejsonp.nodester.com/thomaspark/bootswatch", function (a, b, c) {d = [a, b, c]}, "jsonp")

-If you go to any page with jQuery on it and use your web console, you can run this code and check out the results.
+If you go to any page with jQuery on it (such as this very page) and use your web console, you can run this code and check out the results in the global variable d.
+Obviously, one should replace the anonymous functions with something much better.

 ## Hosting